Xuan-World/Mamba-YOLO-World/README.md

   [YOLO-World-v2-M](configs/YOLOWorld_v2/yolo_world_v2_m_vlpan_bn_2e-3_100e_4x8gpus_obj365v1_goldg_train_lvis_minival.py),
   [YOLO-World-v2-L](configs/YOLOWorld_v2/yolo_world_v2_l_vlpan_bn_2e-3_100e_4x8gpus_obj365v1_goldg_train_lvis_minival.py)
   and conduct **zero-shot** inferences on the LVIS-val2017 (COCO-val2017 images with the LVIS vocabulary).
 Specifically, the LVIS vocabulary contains 1203 categories.
-- All visualization results are available at: https://pan.quark.cn/s/450070c03c58.
+- All visualization results are available at: https://pan.quark.cn/s/450070c03c58 (if you use Quark) and https://huggingface.co/Xuan-World/Mamba-YOLO-World/tree/main/zeroshot_pictures_COCO_Comparison (the same for HuggingFace users).
 You are welcome to download them and make a comparison between *our* Mamba-YOLO-World and the *original* YOLO-World across small (S), medium (M) and large (L) size variants.
 - The visualization results demonstrate that our Mamba-YOLO-World significantly outperforms YOLO-World (even YOLO-World-v2, the latest version of YOLO-World) in terms of accuracy and generalization across all size variants.

 <img src="docs/assets/visualization.png">